Soundtrack Recordings from the Film Jimi Hendrix: Film

 The documentary was made in 1973 by Joe Boyd, John Head and Gary Weis for Warner Bros.
 The film contains concert footage from 1967 to 1970, including material from Isle of Wight and the Monterey Pop Festival.
-The film also includes interviews with Hendrix' contemporaries, family and friends.
-The estate of Jimi Hendrix authorized the 1973 film to be re-released on video and DVD in 1999, and a special edition DVD was released 2005.
+The film also includes interviews with Hendrix's contemporaries, family and friends.
+The estate of Jimi Hendrix authorized the 1973 film to be re-released on video and DVD in 1999, and a special edition DVD was released in 2005.

 LP track listing

 Songs by Jimi Hendrix unless otherwise noted.